 Configure deployment options

-To configure deployment options, open Settings/Preferences Ctrl+Alt+S and go to the page.
+To configure deployment options, open Settings Control+Alt+S and go to the page.
 Use this page to specify additional configuration settings for uploading and downloading project files to and from local and remote servers.

 Exclude items by name